-Are you or do you know someone who is trapped or unable to leave a work situation?
+Are you or do you know someone who feels trapped or unable to leave a work situation?

-There are laws to protect workers in these situations.
+There are laws to protect workers stuck in a bad work situation.
 For example, if you are:

 - Not being paid, or not being paid minimum wage